-a. the percentage of low-income units to all residential rental units (the unit percentage), or b. the percentage of floor space of the low-income units to the floor space of all residential rental units (the floor space percentage).
+- a. the percentage of low-income units to all residential rental units (the unit percentage), or - the percentage of floor space of the low-income units to the floor space of all residential rental units (the floor space percentage).

-This percentage must be shown on line 2 as a decimal carried out to at least four places (for example, 50% = .5000).
+This percentage must be shown on line 2 as a decimal rounded to the fourth decimal place (for example, 50% = 0.5000).
 Low-income units are units occupied by qualifying tenants, while residential rental units are all units, whether or not occupied.